 - Simply reflecting on what you have been told and setting yourself a deadline to do better with the behaviours your partner finds most frustrating is reasonable.
 Not only if you fail to improve, simply over time you can come to recognize the truth of what your partner is saying, despite absolutely rejecting the idea initially.
 Interestingly, I’ve had this experience when learning something new in medicine – it’s so radically different from what I believe and have been taught that I reject it out of hand, only to come round through further experiences – seeing examples of what was being taught, of finding the concept helpful in managing patients.
 Perhaps the same will happen to you.

 - consider another opinion.
 Perhaps you feel I’ve bought in to your partners viewpoint too much, or maybe you just didn’t find me a good fit for you.
-Unfortunately there are only a few of us working with Adult ADHD in the city who do this on a daily basis.
+Unfortunately there are only a few of us working with Adult ADHD in the city who do this on a daily basis so that might be difficult, but at the very least you could talk with your family doctor.
+Especially if they’ve known you a long time, they can be very helpful.

 Look to your childhood, and don’t be fooled by thinking isn’t everyone like this some of the time – its about how often – is the problem daily or occasional.
 ADHD shows up by age 12 at the latest.